Navien-app-icon-ci

 Sizing Tankless Water Heaters

-Making sure you have a properly sized water heater for your residential or commercial application is very important.
-If you end up with a water heater that’s too small, your home (for example) will not have enough hot water to meet the demand, which is an obvious inconvenience, and overloading the unit may cause premature wear and tear.
+Making sure you have a properly sized water heater is very important.
+If your water heater is too small, your home won't have enough hot water to meet demand, which is an obvious inconvenience, and overloading the unit may cause premature wear and tear.

-Oversizing a tankless water heater may not cause any issues, but if the heater is too large it will never operate up to full capacity, and the system may cost more than necessary.
-Our Navien water heater sizing tool, NaviSizer, is especially effective in helping people pair the right water heater with the right application.
+There's no benefit to oversizing a tankless water heater.
+If your tankless water heater is too large it will never operate up to full capacity, and the system may cost more than necessary.

 How Tankless Water Heater Sizing Works

-Knowing the flow rate required, and the temperature rise of the application, those factors can be compared to the output of the tankless water heaters.
-Tankless units are rated based on the gas energy input, which is given in BTU (British Thermal Unit).
-You’ll see this measurement when comparing different models of Navien Tankless Water Heaters.
-The higher the gas BTU input, the greater the maximum flow a tankless unit can produce.
+Tankless water heater capacity is rated based on the gas energy input, which is given in BTU/h (British Thermal Units per hour).
+You’ll see this measurement when comparing different models of Navien tankless water heaters.
+The higher BTU, the greater the maximum flow a tankless unit can produce.

 Finding Your Tankless Water Heater Size